MISP/misp-rfc/threat-actor-naming/raw.md

 Before creating a new threat actor name, you **SHOULD** consider a review of existing threat actor names from databases such as the threat actor MISP galaxy [@!MISP-G].
 Proliferation of threat actor names is a significant challenge for day-to-day analyst work.
 If your defined threat actor matches an existing threat actor, you **SHOULD** reuse an existing threat actor name.
 If there is no matching threat actor name, you **SHALL** create a new threat actor name, following the best practices defined in this document.

+Due to the volatile nature of threat correlation, threat actor profiles might merge or get split over time based on new information or further analysis.
+Analysts defining threat actors **SHOULD** use their best judgement to consolidate threat-actor profiles when possible and keep the prior defined name as an alias as part of the merged object as well as prior established relationships.

+## Threat Actor Types

+Frequently the lines between threat actors, campaigns and intrusion sets get blurred.
+This leads to a recategorisation of the expressed concept.
+This **SHOULD** not affect the naming convention, prior name of the threat in order to avoid losing correlations of historic data.

 ## Uniqueness

 When choosing a threat actor name, uniqueness is a critical property.
 The threat actor name **MUST** be unique and not already in use in different contexts.
-The name **SHOULD** be chosen with rarity in mind, common words are best to be avoided to allow for easier searching for information.
+The name **SHOULD** be chosen with rarity in mind, common words are best to be avoided to facilitate easier searching for and automation of information.
 If the use of common words is still required, the threat actor name **SHOULD** be a combination multiple words to increase uniqueness.

 ## Additional unique identifier